nissmar/A_nim/README.md

 <img src="A_nim.gif">

-This a project I developped on my spare time.
-Based on Paper.js, it allows the user to create custom gifs using vector graphics.
+This project is based on Paper.js, it allows the user to create custom gifs using vector graphics.

 ## Tools